Sdev-main/Sdev-main.github.io/index.md

 # Sean Arata's Portfolio

-Computer Engineering major at CSUF, expected to graduate in 2028.
+Computer Engineering major and student at CSUF, expected to graduate in 2028.

 ## Computer Science Projects